My name is Natasha Tynes. I’m a writer, and a storyteller

 I host the podcast, Read and Write with Natasha, where I chat with authors and discuss the writing journey.

 Fast-forward twenty-two years.
-Wyatt is a well-adjusted young man with an affinity towards the Middle East and a fear of heights.
+Wyatt is a young man with an affinity towards the Middle East and a fear of heights.
 While working on his graduate degree in Middle Eastern studies, Wyatt learns about Siwar’s death, which occurred twenty-five years ago.
-For reasons he can’t explain, he grows obsessed with Siwar and spends months investigating her death, which police at the time erroneously ruled as suicide.
+For reasons he can’t explain, he grows obsessed with Siwar.

-His leads take him to Amman, Jordan where after talking to her friends and family members and through his special connection with the deceased, he discovers a clue that unravels the mystery of her death.
+His investigation takes him to Amman, Jordan where after talking to her friends and family members and through his special connection with the deceased, he discovers a clue that unravels the mystery of her death.
 Will Siwar get justice after all?

 Testimonials